Cataclysm: Dark Days Ahead: Plot

 The game is set in New England in (current year + 1), after a catastrophic event killed most of the human population and spawned various monsters and hazards.
 After an interdimensional traveler from an alternate Earth crash landed a portal traveling vessel in the Midwestern United States 35 years prior to Cataclysm, the US government began to research alternate dimensions.
 In their explorations they obtained a sample called XE-037 (known among the developers as the Blob) that was able to reanimate the dead and cause targeted phenotype mutations.
 It escaped the lab environment and reproduced in the world's groundwater supply, causing an enormous zombie outbreak and manipulating the population through people's moods, making many people violent (the player characters and the NPCs they meet, though still infected, are either immune to the Blob’s psychosis effects or have recovered from it).
 In the following months, the world began to further spiral out of control, with mass demonstrations, rioting, and internal deployment of troops.
 Amidst the chaos, Earth became the target of a multidimensional portal attack, leading to vast portal storms, with portals opening all over the world, affecting the weather and the reality around them.
 Unknown forces from other dimensions entered opportunistically as the dimensional fabric was destabilized.

 A US government official managed to get access to the Emergency Broadcast System, and send out a final message: "The government has fallen.
 No help is coming, you’re on your own".
 This event is referred to as "The Cataclysm".

 Though the cataclysm is predominantly a zombie apocalypse, many other apocalyptic events are occurring alongside it, including invasions from fungi, triffids, and Lovecraftian monsters such as Mi-Gos that have built encampments and towers around the world.

 Development

 Cataclysm: Dark Days Ahead is based on the earlier game Cataclysm whose source code was made open-source under the Creative Commons CC BY-SA license on GitHub by the original author Whales in October 2010.
 After the Cataclysm author ended the development around 2012, the game's community forked the game into a new repository called Cataclysm: Dark Days Ahead in early 2013.

-In June 2013, a successful crowdfunding on Kickstarter raised $9,492 (beyond the $7,000 goal) for the payment of a full-time developer for 3.5 months.
+In June 2013, a successful crowdfunding campaign on Kickstarter raised $9,492 (beyond the $7,000 goal) for the payment of a full-time developer for 3.5 months.